LockTech/sequoia/README.md

   --cli          Add dependencies for building interactive CLI tools.                       [boolean]

 Examples:
-  sequoia newlib -  Creats a new package in the directory `cwd()/newlib`.
+  yarn create sequoia-pkg newlib -  Creats a new package in the directory `cwd()/newlib`.
 ```

 ## Contributing